Structure theorems for actions of homeomorphism groups: Application: bundle structure and the extension problem in the differentiable case

-As in the previous case, consider a subgroup $T$ of $\Diff_c(\R^2)$ generated by two commuting flows, so that when restricted to neighborhood of 0 these agree with translation in the $x$ and $y$ coordinate directions.
-In other words, there is a neighborhood $U$ of the identity in $T$ such that $u(0) = u$ for all $u \in U$.
-Take a local coordinate chart for $M$ at $b$ mapping $b$ to $0 \in \R^2$, with image containing the support of $T$.
-We may pull back $T$ under this chart to get a subgroup of $\Diff^\infty_0(M)$ isomorphic to $\R^2$ (which, by abuse of notation, we also denote by $T$), such that the orbit map $u \mapsto u(b)$ is a diffeomorphism from a neighborhood of the identity in $T$ onto a neighborhood of $b$ in $M$.
-As before, the map $U \times F \to N'$ defined by $(u, y) \mapsto \rho(u)(y)$ is continuous, injective, and a homeomorphism onto its image $p^{-1}(U(b))$, an open subset of $N'$.
+Let $N'$ be a connected component of $N-\Fix(\rho)$.
+We apply the first part of the previous proof verbatim, taking a point $b \in N'$ and a smooth embedding $T$ of a neighborhood $U$ of the identity in $\R^2$ into $\Diff^\infty_0(M)$ such that $b$ has a free orbit under $T$.
+As before, the map $U \times F \to p^{-1}(U\cdot b)$ defined by $(u, y) \mapsto \rho(u)(y)$ is continuous, injective, and a homeomorphism onto its image $p^{-1}(U\cdot b)$, an open subset of $N'$.
 Thus, $F$ is a homology manifold, and our restriction on dimension implies that it is either a discrete set (in which case $N'$ is a cover of $M$ with the lifted action) or a one dimensional topological submanifold.
-The proof from the previous case applies here as well to show that all connected components of $F$ are homeomorphic.
-We also know that for any fixed $y_0 \in F$, the map $U \to N'$ given by $u \mapsto \rho(u)(y_0)$ is a $C^1$ embedding.
+Claim \ref{connectedh} still applies and shows that all connected components of $F$ are homeomorphic.